j-mcQueen/top-form/README.md

 - the efficiency of using advanced CSS selectors (like combinators or attribute selectors)
 - the various advantages of using CSS variables (such as only editing values in one place rather than several)
 - manipulating SVG size and colour

+## biggest challenges

+- positioning generated content
+- ensuring the majority of the relevant form element attributes necessary for accessibility purposes are implemented